Overview of gun laws by nation: Canada

 Canada's firearm laws are stated in the Firearms Act.
-The possession and acquisition licence (PAL) is distributed by the RCMP (federal police) and requires taking a firearms safety course and passing a test, a background check, and reference interviews.
-The PAL allows purchase of most popular sporting rifles and shotguns.
-A Restricted-PAL (RPAL) has an additional course for restricted weapons, which have increased storage requirements.
+The possession and acquisition licence (PAL) is distributed by the Canadian Firearms Program (a program operated within the RCMP) and requires taking firearms safety courses (for non-restricted and restricted classifications) and passing a written and practical test with 80% or higher, an enhanced background check, and interviews with conjugal partner and references.
+The Non-restricted PAL allows purchase of most common sporting rifles and shotguns.
+A Restricted-PAL (RPAL) has an additional course for restricted firearms (mostly handguns), which have additional storage and transport requirements as well as required registration.

 The two main reasons for owning firearms are target shooting and hunting.
+Only Non-restricted firearms can be used for hunting.

 Carrying firearms for self-defense against human threats is prohibited without a permit.
 These permits are typically only issued to police, and those in a profession that involves carrying valuable goods, such as armoured car personnel.
 The RCMP is also able to issue an Authorization to Carry permit to private individuals on the basis that a person's life is in imminent danger and police protection is inadequate.
 These permits are seldom issued.
 In the 1990s, Toronto City Councillor Norm Gardner was revealed to hold such a permit when he shot a man who was committing a robbery.
 As of October 2018, only two permits for protection of life were actively issued in the country.

 An Authorization to Carry permit can be obtained for protection against wild animals.
 However these are only issued to a licensed professional trapper, or to people in a profession that exposes them to dangerous animals in remote areas.
 However, the applicant must prove why carrying a rifle or shotgun is not possible, and they must choose a firearm that is appropriate for the circumstances.

 In Canada, firearms fall into one of three categories: